see: Seven Sovereignties, The

 She is depicted as an alluring, voluptuous Goddess with long brown hair, wreathed in flowers, and adorned in a green dress with varying leaf patterns.

 It is said that her father, Balor, received a prophecy that his children would be slain in some kind of conflict.
-This prompted him build an unscalable tower on an island surrounded by tall cliffs.
+This prompted him to build an unscalable tower on an island surrounded by tall cliffs.

 Despite her father's attempts to keep her locked away, there are excerpts from scripture that tell of her ability to change forms and occasionally escape her island refuge.
 It is during this time she is said to seduce males of various species by assuming pleasant-looking female forms.

-Although she is worshiped for agricultural blessings, the Aelvar of the Seven Sovereignties do not view other forms of fertility to be much of a virtue and rarely pray to her in such matters.
+Although she is worshiped for agricultural and livestock blessings, the Aelvar of the Seven Sovereignties do not view other forms of fertility to be much of a virtue and rarely pray to her in such matters.
 However, the vanity of the Aelvar compels them to pray to her for gifts of beauty and matters of the heart.

 Fauns are caprine creatures with the furry legs, tail, and cloven hooves of a goat.
 They also possess two horns that come in an assortment of styles, earning them the name "Cernuti" ("Horned Ones" in Tylwyth) by the Aelvar.